 We suggest down below 2 Seasonings; both are cooked the same way—full recipe directions down on the recipe card.

 We remove the lid after 3 minutes, scratch the bottom, and stir for another minute.
-It is OK to have some golden pieces sticking at the bottom and remove them with a spatula.
+Having some golden pieces sticking at the bottom is OK and removing them with a spatula is OK.

 At this point, season as desired.
 See below for suggested options.